wangfowen/owenwangdotcom/_posts/2016-10-13-imperfection.md

 they feel equally terrible to combat.

-Maybe in the end that's ultimately what's common about being human, regardless of where you are in life.
+Maybe in the end that's ultimately what's common about being human, regardless of where we are in life.
 Dissatisfaction with our status quo.
 There's even a term in social psychology for this.
 Hedonic adaptation.
 When something great happens too frequently, we adjust our baseline happiness to it, and it no longer feels great.